maehrlich1/microhabSel_LC-WGS/README.md

 * Aligner Testing
 * Alignment

-Different alignment software was benchmarked using `Teaser`.
+Different alignment software was benchmarked using `Teaser`. `Bowtie2` in `--sensitive-local` mode was shown to give the best compromise between percent mapping reads and runtime.

 ### BAM Filtering